 Dogs have concise digestive tracts, so they don’t need to chew their food much before swallowing it all at once.
-This is why you’ll often see them eating things like grass, leaves, sticks or other items that humans wouldn’t consider food at all!
-It’s not uncommon for a dog to eat something then throw it up later on to get more nutrients from what they just ate – doesn’t this sound gross?
+This is why you’ll often see them eating things like grass, leaves, sticks, or other items that humans wouldn’t consider food at all!
+It’s not uncommon for a dog to eat something and then throw it up later to get more nutrients from what they just ate – doesn’t this sound gross?

 Ever wonder why your dog’s tongue is so pink?
 It’s not just because dogs are naturally carnivores (meat-eaters), although this does play a role.
 When you look closely, you’ll notice that the top surface of their tongue is mainly smooth, but the backside has lots of tiny bumps or pustules, which give it a pink colour.
-These bumps are called papillae, and they secrete an enzyme called lingual lipase, which helps the dog digest fat in his food.
+These bumps are called papillae and secrete an enzyme called lingual lipase, which helps the dog digest fat in his food.

 Have you ever taken care of an old dog who could no longer stand up on his own?
-As he gets older, a senior dog’s tongue will usually lose its pink colour and turn a much lighter shade of pink or even a pure white colour.
+As he ages, a senior dog’s tongue will usually lose its pink colour and turn a much lighter shade of pink or even a pure white colour.
 Sometimes it will even turn greyish-white as your pet gets closer to passing on.

 Dogs that have been spayed or neutered often develop issues with their tongues because the hormones they no longer produce can affect their general health and cause problems for them as they get older.
 As dogs’ testosterone levels drop, their tongues may also become black or dark blue.
 Their tongues may even start to swell up and grow very, very large as well.